 - Customer Effort Score: A score that determines how much effort a customer had to take to accomplish a task.
 This is typically measured through a survey.
 The goal is for all customers to select a 1, which expresses a low amount of effort was required on their end.
 If a number higher than 1 is selected, a change may be required to ensure your customers don’t experience this problem in the future.

-Focusing on hiring a team player means you don’t just phone screen, interview once, twice, or even three times to make a decision about hiring.
+Focusing on hiring a team player means you don’t just phone screen and interview once, twice, or even three times to make a decision about hiring.
 To be sure you’re hiring a team player, you need to put in the time.

 Try holding your first meeting in a casual setting.
-Inviting an interviewee who you’ve phone screened to meet you for coffee, instead of a formal interview, will give you a more accurate picture of who they are, and how they interact with others.
+Inviting an interviewee who you’ve phone screened to meet you for coffee, instead of a formal interview, will give you a more accurate picture of who they are and how they interact with others.
 The relaxed setting will allow interviewees to be more comfortable answering questions honestly.
-Because you aren’t hiring the shiny robot people try to present themselves as during an interview; you are hiring a human being.
+You aren’t hiring the shiny robot people try to present themselves as during an interview; you are hiring a human being.

 As previously mentioned, involving many people from many departments is crucial to making the correct hiring decision.
-However, this is often the most difficult part of focusing your hiring efforts on identifying team players; it just takes more time.
+However, this is often the most difficult part of building a customer success team stacked with team players; it just takes more time.
 A lot more time.
 Scheduling more people from more departments in your company to meet with an interviewee may add weeks to the hiring process, but the benefits are well worth the effort.